My talk on the Evolution of our Plant-based dietary guidelines created much discussion at the Low Carb Universe event in Mallorca last week.

 Firstly Ella Eaton Kellogg, wife of Dr John Harvey Kellogg, supervised the domestic sciences "school of cookery“ and taught classes in food preparation for homemakers, nursing students and for home economics students … the forerunner to dietetics.

 Dr Kate Lindsay started working at the Battle Creek Sanitarium the same year as John Harvey Kellogg.
 She developed the first Adventist school of nursing in 1883 and grew it to a nationally accredited course over time, publishing the first of her nursing textbooks in 1884.
-She was a devout Adventist, and spent 4 years as a medical missionary in Africa, living and teaching temperance and vegetarian health principles her entire life
+She was a devout Adventist, and spent 4 years as a medical missionary in Africa, living and teaching temperance and vegetarian health principles her entire life.

 Lenna Frances Cooper was a dietitian of such influence that the Academy of Nutrition and Dietetics honour her memory with the Lenna Frances Cooper Memorial Lecture Award each year.

-After graduating from Kate Lindsay’s nursing training in 1901, Lenna became a protégé of Dr. John Harvey Kellogg and his wife, Ella studying nutrition and becoming a leading advocate of health care through diet.
+After graduating from Kate Lindsay’s nursing training in 1901, Lenna became a protégé of Dr. John Harvey Kellogg and his wife, Ella, studying nutrition and becoming a leading advocate of health care through diet.

 Her book The New Cookery was published in 1913, featuring a 'then-novel concept of nutritionally balanced, wholesomely prepared, attractive and palatable recipes for good health.'
-She became the first director and dean of the school of home economics at the Battle Creek Sanitarium, with more than 500 dietitians graduated during her tenure.
+She became the first director and dean of the school of home economics at the Battle Creek Sanitarium, with more than 500 dietitians graduating during her tenure.

-Lenna Cooper co-founded the American Dietetic Association in 1917, and became the first Vice President and later the 14th President in 1938.
+Lenna Cooper co-founded the American Dietetic Association in 1917, and became the first Vice President that year and later the 14th President in 1938.
 She pioneered the dietetic profession as a charter member of the American Home Economics Association, became the first president of the Michigan Dietetic Association and the first U.S. Army dietitian.
 She served on the staff of the U.S. Surgeon General and created the department of dietetics at the National Institutes of Health.

 But, it was her role as senior author of Nutrition in Health and Disease, a text that was used for 30 years in dietetic and nursing programs around the world, that made Lenna Cooper famous in dietetics world-wide.